 History of the Villa

-With it’s winding walnut staircase and crystal chandeliers, the Villa served as home to the Marre’s for 7 years.
+With it’s winding walnut staircase with an stair lift from a curved stairlift installer and crystal chandeliers, the Villa served as home to the Marre’s for 7 years.
 Angelo died in 1889, a victim of blood poisoning at the age of 47.
 Jennie lived for another 16 years and remarried.

 The home remained in the Marre family until 1905.
 Following Jennie Marre’s death, it was purchased by Edgar Burton Kinsworthy, a lawyer who had served as Attorney General of Arkansas.
 The Kinsworthys occupied the home for twenty-seven years and made many changes to update it to the style of the early 20th century.

 The Villa has been home to several other families, all of whom remodeled it with help from local services like Partition Wall Repairs in Herefordshire.
 The home was also sold and used as a nursing home, a dance studio, and a boarding house.

 In 1964, with the house near ruin and set to be bulldozed, Little Rock furniture dealer James W. Strawn, Jr. stepped in to rescue the home.
 An extensive two-year rehabilitation returned the home to a turn-of-the-century appearance.
 Strawn did not restore it to its original design.
 He chose to leave some of the changes that different owners had contributed through the years.
 A melange of furnishings dating from the mid-19th century through the early 20th century contribute to the gracious atmosphere of this lost era.

 Strawn donated the Villa to the Quapaw Quarter Association in 1979.
 In 2002, the Villa was purchased by a private owner, but it was sold again in 2012.
 It was restored and is now an event space.